CERTCC/Vultron/docs/reference/formal_protocol/worked_example.md

 #### Vendor Accepts then Proposes Revision

+!!! tip inline end "Yes, And..."

+    "Yes-And" is a heuristic taken from improvisational theatre in which Participants are encouraged to agree with whatever their counterpart suggests and add to it rather than reject it outright.
+    It serves as a good model for cooperation among parties who share an interest in a positive outcome.

 Finally, the following diagram offers what we think is a better approach than a simple counterproposal.
 In this "Accept-then-Counter" sequence, we see that the Vendor initially accepts the Reporter's proposed embargo and immediately follows up with a revision proposal of their own.